Sound Effects Overview

 It is said that audio is more important than visuals.
 Most people can accept bad visuals, but most can’t stand bad audio.
 Audio also evokes emotions and sets moods for your audience; it can be subtle, or it can be bombastic.
-Depending on the type of sounds and music that you use in your production, it can completely change the emotional context and meaning behind what you are trying to tell.
+Depending on the type of sounds and music that you use in your production, it can completely change the emotional context and meaning behind what you are trying to convey.

 Prompting